 At Assembly Voting, we strive to continuously improve and increase the quality and value of everything we do.
 This includes our approach to software development and the principles and methodologies we follow to support this.

-Dedicated to open source
+Dedicated to open source and transparent development

 Our primary technology stack consists of well-known software such as Linux, MariaDB, Nginx, Redis and Ruby On Rails.
 Open-source software is frequently updated.
 This is what keeps it safe and it is of utmost importance that security patches are applied rapidly.

 Moreover, we actively seek feedback and advice from world leading election researchers and security experts during our development approach by regularly inviting them to explore system architecture, data flows and potential cyber security implications.
 This provides highly valuable input that we believe ultimately results in better solutions.

 Test driven development

 Assembly Voting is known for the highest level of election security combined with user friendly back-end and front-end interfaces.
 In order to maintain this status while pursuing an ambitious roadmap, we do test driven development under which all changes to our software are accompanied with extensive testing.